eclipse-basyx/basyx-wiki/docs/source/content/user_documentation/user_tutorials/virtualmachines/alpine_virtualmachine_setup_use.md

 - submodelrepository
 - databridge

-For the virtual machine containing all components except the databridge, create all of those.
+For the virtual machine containing all components except the DataBridge, create all of those.
 Place the *application.properties* files in the respective folders. <br>
-Place the databridge configuration files in the respective folder.
+Place the DataBridge configuration files in the respective folder.

 ### Enable Port Forwarding
 This step is only required when *NAT* or *NAT Network* is selected as networking mode under *Settings -> Network -> Attached to*. *NAT* does not facilitate inter-communication between virtual machines.
 If inter-communication is required, *Bridged Adapter* or *NAT Network* can be used instead. <br>